lilbond/GoDS/README.md

-# GoDS
+# golds
-A package for simple implementation of Gods of programming i.e. Data Structures in Go
+A package for simple implementation of GOLDS of programming i.e. Data Structures in GoLang